Bisonai/orakl-docs/en/README.md

 The detailed information about Orakl Network Data Feed can be found at [developer's guide on how to use Data Feed](developers-guide/data-feed.md).
 To get a hands-on experience with Orakl Network Data Feed, we recommend to explore [an example Hardhat project using Orakl Network Data Feed](https://github.com/Bisonai/data-feed-consumer).

+### Proof of Reserve

+**Proof of Reserve** methods function as security checks for financial institutions, particularly those involved in decentralized finance (DeFi) and blockchain systems.

+The detailed information about Orakl Network Proof of Reserve can be found at [developer's guide on how to use Proof of Reserve](developers-guide/proof-of-reserve.md).
+To get a hands-on experience with Orakl Network Proof of Reserve, we recommend to explore [an example Hardhat project using Orakl Network Data Feed](https://github.com/Bisonai/data-feed-consumer).

 ## Payment & Account Types

 The main payment method in Orakl Network is called a [Prepayment](developers-guide/prepayment.md).
 It allows users to deposit $KLAY to their Orakl Network account, and use it to request Orakl Network VRF or Orakl Network Request-Response.
 We provide two different account types that support the prepayment method: